Lego Star Wars III: The Clone Wars

-Lego Star Wars III: The Clone Wars is a Lego-themed action-adventure video game developed by Traveller's Tales and published by LucasArts in March 2011 for the PlayStation 3, PlayStation Portable, Xbox 360, Wii, Nintendo DS, Microsoft Windows and a launch title for the Nintendo 3DS.
+Lego Star Wars III: The Clone Wars is a Lego-themed action-adventure video game developed by Traveller's Tales and published by LucasArts in March 2011 for the PlayStation 3, PlayStation Portable, Xbox 360, Wii, Nintendo DS, Microsoft Windows, and the Nintendo 3DS.
+It was one of the 3DS's launch titles.
 The game features missions and characters from the 2008 animated film Star Wars: The Clone Wars and its follow-up television series, as well as fan-favorites from the original Star Wars saga, in both single-player and multiplayer gameplay modes.
 The Mac OS X version of the game was released by Feral Interactive.

 Gameplay

 Gameplay in Lego Star Wars III: The Clone Wars is similar to the previous titles in the series, and other Lego video games.
 Up to two players can switch between different characters to fight enemies in combat, solve puzzles, and progress through various levels.
 It introduces a few novelties, including scene swap, where players can switch between teams in separate locations to complete multi-part objectives, and boss battles.
 The game also features some real-time strategy elements, such as commanding large ground armies across battlefields.
-Also, the space fights have been remodelled to use a more instinctive, 3D-space battle sensation.
+Also, the space fights have been remodeled to use a more instinctive, 3D-space battle sensation.

 It is set during the Clone Wars animated series, as well as certain scenes from Star Wars: Episode II – Attack of the Clones, unlike the original games, which featured characters from the first six films of Star Wars such as Lego Star Wars: The Video Game and Lego Star Wars II: The Original Trilogy.
 The console version of the game features 115 characters.
 The portable version features 77 characters.
 The version for the PSP, 3DS, and DS have some differences from the console version.
 For example, the ground battles are not featured.
 The portable version features unlockable minigames like Snowball Fight, Volleyball Droids and more.
 The rooms where vehicles are also not available to test in the ship itself unlike on the console version.
 Some levels are removed from the portable version.
 Some characters such as the Galactic Marine, Chi Cho, Ryo Chuchi, Thi-Sen and others, are featured on the portable version but not on the console version.